rust-unofficial/too-many-lists/src/sixth-send-sync.md

 Ok cool, we've proved it's invariant, but uh, now our tests fail.
 No worries, rustdoc lets you say that's expected by annotating the fence with compile_fail!

+(Actually we only proved it's "not covariant" but honestly if you manage to make a type "accidentaly and incorrectly contravariant" then, congrats?)

 ```rust ,ignore
     /// ```compile_fail
     /// use linked_list::IterMut;